flynneastwood/AutoSoftInstaller/README.md

-# AutoSoftInstaller
+# LazyPost

-Uses Selenium to download and install multiple softwares at once.
+A tool to upload content on alternative social platforms.